ianaktr/vue-charts/README.md

 # Vue-charts

-This project shows how to cook together VueJS and D3.
+TThis project is about how to combine together VueJs and D3.
+It is just one of the possible ways how to use the abilities of both.

+The demo you can find [here](https://vuecharts.herokuapp.com/).

 ## Project setup